 - Greater battery life on mobile devices thanks to faster data transfers and less computational overhead

 - Built-in roaming support

 - Faster handshaking when connecting to networks

 Looking at this list, it is clear that WireGuard has many characteristics that are ideal for use on mobile devices.
-Even though I am using an “ancient” Samsung s9+ on slow 3G networks, I never notice problems with data transfers or transitions from one cell tower coverage zone to the next.
+Even when I was using an “ancient” Samsung S9+ on slow 3G networks, I never noticed problems with data transfers or transitions from one cell tower coverage zone to the next.

 The WireGuard protocol is now supported on all the major platforms: Windows, Mac OS, and Linux, plus Android and iOS apps.
 As we pointed out earlier, the Linux support is particularly interesting.
 That is because the Linux developers decided to support WireGuard by integrating it into the Linux kernel.

 The kernel is the core of the operating system.
 Among other things, it has direct access to the hardware of the system.
 Most programs on Linux systems run in User Mode (a.k.a.
 User Mode Linux, or UML).
 Programs running in User Mode do not have direct access to the system hardware.
 They must send requests to the kernel which passes along commands to the hardware.